toluaina/toluaina.github.io/docs/pro/faq.md

 ## Installation & use

 **How do I install it?**
-After subscribing you receive a private-index deploy token and install with `pip install "pgsync-pro[local]" --extra-index-url <your private index URL>`.
+After subscribing you receive a private-index install token and install with `pip install "pgsync-pro[local]" --extra-index-url <your private index URL>`.
 Keep the token out of shell history — use `PIP_EXTRA_INDEX_URL` or `pip.conf`.